Between the Pages of Letters to A Young Poet by Rainer Maria Rilke VII B

 To love, then, is to rid one's being of self or ego.
 For to love is to let barriers fall and to be free of the blindness of fear and the chains of desire.
 To love is to empty out so our center is the source of life, so that there is no need to be consumed by any one thing but remain always in awe and gratitude for the incomprehensible absolute which is in us, and connects us with everything.
 In its selfishness, the ego tries to bar us from the practice of love by making it undesirable and making its beauty arduous to imagine.
 It provides, instead, seemingly vivid images, which are nevertheless blurred through its lens of lies, of how all who love are rewarded in evil.
 Look what happened to Jesus, his own disciple got him nicely nailed to the cross.
 The truth, which frightens the ego and which makes it work tireless in keeping us away from love is the fact that love brings our conscience back to our genuine being which is selfless; we start to learn that we are neither our ego nor are we its illusive insatiable self.
 But when the ego has us convinced that it is our true state of being and most of us go through life never suspecting that what we think we are is actually an illusion, how do we even begin to distinguish its chaotic voice from our harmonious one?
 How do we silence it and quit serving it in order to unite consciousness with our being whose nature is love?
 Clearly to know our being is to know there is no division between beings––we are all one.
 Thus love is when you know your neighbor as yourself: it is when to love yourself is to love your neighbor and to love your neighbor is to love yourself.
 It is in this sense that love is, as Rilke puts it, “the ultimate task, the final test and the proof, the work for which all other work is merely preparation.”

 There is not enough room to love our being and its union with all beings and be content in the bliss of life and the ecstatic praise of the source of life and also be on our knees keeping up the falsehood of our ego and going about its clownish enterprise of pain in efforts to keep itself entertained.
 Nothing, after all, can be enough for the ego as it is an illusion whose happiness lies in its insatiability.
-The ego cannot be content for it is not alive and has no need of tranquility.
-Its happiness is tired to turmoil and it exercises this by always wanting what it does not have––for it must always want since this is its nature.
+The ego cannot be contented for it is not alive and has no need of tranquility.
+Its happiness is tied to turmoil and it exercises this by always wanting what it does not have––for it must always want since this is its nature.
 Since the ego wants nothing that has the ability to destroy it, and learning to be content is a way in which the ego comes to harm, the ego works hard to keep the human conscience from contentment.
 For this reason the skewed lens of the ego render self-love as selfishness, because it is not a love for the being but a servicing of the ego.
 Through the lens of the ego, the self, which is the ego, is the center and everything else is secondary.
 It is impossible to love one's neighbor when the ego creates division between beings and creates competition amongst egos while every self thinks itself superior to all and must therefore be worshipped by all.
 This transforms the self's attempts of love into forms of possessiveness and exploitation and its practices of humility as ways to hoist up its grandeur.
 Furthermore, the ego does not love itself, for to love is to have no self.
 The ego loathes and the eminence of its loathing is the false self, an insatiable hellish state of misery.

 The difficulty of love is that to be able to practice it one must identify the false self, and separate it from one’s genuine being.
 It means one must become interested in seeking truth and become conscious of the manipulative ego.
 It means one must aim for contentment rather than dissatisfaction.
 It means one must give up being the victim of one’s illusions and that of others.
 To love is to make things unbearable for the ego.
 Thus to practice love, though seemingly easy and foolish to the blind eye, is the most wise and difficult thing a human being can do.
 But love welcomes those who seek it.
 Thus one starts to understand that to practice love is to embrace life which is good and measureless and thus magnificent and beyond imagination.
 To love is to know joy in being and living in praise of the source of being.
 To love is to turn the other cheek without pride or as performance of saintliness but to profess an understanding of the ego’s falsehood and your practice in its silencing.
 To love is to nourish no quandary about forgiveness and to be always opened to the immense peace of forgetting which eliminates desires for revenge, i.e. a tantalizing feud for the ego.
 Thus to love is to maintain the ego in such misery that it is easily identifiable in its fraud and more easily separated from our genuine being.
 Love is difficult because it is a harmonious flow that is always content in itself and this is hellish to the ego––which has us convinced that it is us––whose preference is a dramatic stagnant circumference of insatiable misery.